den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
-- If you are in the front or third row, turn around.The two people in front of you will be the people whose code you will review and submit issues on.
+- Line up in alphabetical order by first name.
+The two people directly after you in the alphabet are the developers you will submit issues for.
+For those at the end of alphabet, you will wrap around and submit issues for people at the beginning of the alphabet.
 - For each of these two developers' code do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)
-  2. Open the `index.html` file in your browser or go to their game's hosted site online and play the game for a few minutes.
+  2. Open the `index.html` file in your browser or go to their app's hosted site online and play around for a few minutes.
 Think about
     - Are there any bugs?
     - Is there improvement you think the project could make toward meeting requirements?
-    - Are there any relatively simple features that could be added to make the experience better? ( A scoreboard is simple enough.
-Playing someone over the internet would be too complex for now....)
+    - Are there any relatively simple features that could be added to make the experience better? ( A better-organized "new" page is doable.
+Adding another 3rd party API, maybe not so much.)
   3. Spend at least 5 minutes looking at their code.
 Think about
-    - Do you see any bad practices? (for example inline CSS or JS, generically named variables like `var a =`)
+    - Do you see any bad practices? (for example very long methods or poorly named variables)
   4. Take a look at the Issues page on [Garnet's GitHub repo]( https://github.com/ga-dc/garnet/issues) for some examples of how to name issues.
   4. Use your new skills from GitHub's issue documentation aboveto submit at least 2 (but no more than four) issues.